Mainland or Free Zone EAU: Which structure to choose?

 Market access Direct access to the entire UAE and international market.
 Limited access to the zone and internationally.
 Local distributor required for Mainland market.

 Commercial activities Wide range of activities (commercial, industrial, professional).
-Government contracts authorized.
-Activities specific to the license and the area (e.g. e-commerce, technology).
+Authorised government contracts.
+Activities specific to the licence and the area (e.g. e-commerce, technology).

 Office requirements Physical office required (size varies by emirate).
 Virtual office prohibited.
-Flexible options: virtual office, flexi-desk or physical office depending on zone.
+Flexible options: virtual office, flexi-desk or physical office, depending on the zone.

-Residence visas Number of visas based on the surface area of the rented office (approx. 1 visa per 100-120 sq ft in Dubai).
-Limited number of visas per office size/type (e.g. 3 visas for a flexi-desk).
+Residence visas Number of visas based on the surface area of the rented office (approximately 1 visa per 100-120 sq ft in Dubai).
+Limited number of visas per size/type of office (e.g. 3 visas for a flexi-desk).

-Corporate income tax 9% on net profits in excess of AED 375,000.
-0% for Qualified Free Zone Persons meeting the conditions, otherwise 9%.
+Corporation tax 9 % on net profits in excess of AED 375,000.
+0 % for Qualified Free Zone Persons meeting the conditions, otherwise 9 %.

-Regulatory authority Department of Economic Development (DED/DET).
+Regulatory authority Department of Economic Development (DED/DET) of the Emirate.
 Zone-specific authority (e.g. DMCC, RAK ICC).

 Market access and activities: what's your playing field?

 Choosing between a Mainland company and a Free Zone in the United Arab Emirates depends on your target market.
-If you're targeting the Emirati market or government contracts, the Mainland is a must.
+If you are targeting the UAE market or government contracts, the Mainland is a must.
 For a business with an international focus, the Free Zone offers tax advantages and greater flexibility.

 The mainland, to conquer the local market

 A Mainland company allows you to operate freely throughout the UAE.
 It is ideal for service businesses such as an architectural firm in Business Bay, a restaurant in Jumeirah or a local construction company.
-Since 2020, 100% foreign ownership is allowed in most sectors, removing the need for a local partner for most activities.
+Since 2020, 100 foreign-owned % is allowed in most sectors, removing the need for a local partner for most activities.

-Accredited by the Department of Economic Development, it provides access to government contracts and local markets without intermediaries.
-A physical office is required, enabling visas to be generated according to the surface area leased (approximately 1 visa per 100-120 sq. ft. in Dubai).
-As a guide, setting up a Mainland LLC with Clemenceaugroup ensures smooth integration.
+Accredited by the Department for Economic Development, it provides access to government contracts and local markets without intermediaries.
+A physical office is required, allowing visas to be generated according to the surface area rented (approximately 1 visa per 100-120 square feet in Dubai).
+To guide you, setting up a Mainland LLC with Clemenceaugroup ensures a smooth integration.

-However, its access to the Emirati market is limited: a local distributor or business partner is required to sell into the Mainland.
+However, its access to the UAE market is limited: a local distributor or business partner is required to sell into the Mainland.
 Key sectors include trading, e-commerce, logistics and B2B services.
-For a turnkey start-up, setting up a company in Freezone via Clemenceaugroup guarantees personalized support, from licensing to choosing the right zone for your business.
+For a turnkey start-up, setting up a company in the Freezone via Clemenceaugroup guarantees personalised support, from the licence to choosing the right zone for your business.

 Tax and costs: the impact on your business model

-The introduction of a 9% corporate income tax in the United Arab Emirates marks a major turning point.
+The entry into force of the’corporation tax 9% in the United Arab Emirates marks a major turning point.
 Applied to net profits in excess of AED 375,000, it mainly concerns Mainland companies.
-Important: this tax applies only to net profits, regardless of sales.
-A company with sales of AED 10 million but net profits of AED 300,000 will therefore pay no tax at all.
+Important: this tax applies only to net profits, whatever your turnover.
+A company with a turnover of AED 10 million but net profits of AED 300,000 will therefore pay no tax.
 But what about Free Zones?

-Free Zone companies benefit from a 0% tax exemption... provided they meet strict criteria.
-They must obtain Qualified Free Zone Person status, which implies :
+Companies in a Free Zone are exempt from 0%... provided they meet strict criteria.
+They must obtain Qualified Free Zone Person status, which means :

-• Qualifying activities (manufacturing, ship management, reinsurance, etc.)
+• Carry out qualifying activities (manufacturing, ship management, reinsurance, etc.)

 • Maintain sufficient economic substance (physical office, employees)

-• Limit their transactions with the Mainland (rare exceptions)
+• Limit their transactions with the Mainland (with rare exceptions)

 • Comply with transfer pricing rules